 Demolition and newbuild have given way to a new approach.
 The focus has shifted to transformation, the sustainable improvement of something that already exists.
 In every transformation project, the tricky part is to find a balance between the existing and the new – a combination of old and new, with the beauty of imperfection.

 For Marlies Rohmer Architects & Urbanists, the existing situation is a point of departure and a source of inspiration.
-We develop from what is present (which is sustainable and cost-efficient) while at the same time giving the building or the area a new identity by amplifying the existing quality and making well-judged new additions.
+The office continues on what is already present (which is sustainable and cost-efficient), while at the same time giving the building or the area a new identity by amplifying the existing quality and making well-judged new additions.
 The modifications have an uncontrived character.
-Marlies Rohmer creates plans which are unique but which harmonize with their context.
+Marlies Rohmer creates plans that are both unique and harmonize with their context.
 In some respects the design adapts in a timelessly modest way to the situation, while in others it is clearly a child of its time, a refined made-to measure solution.

 The patchwork strategy has now been applied to the transformation of the Dobbelman Site (2008), to the office of the Dutch Food Safety Authority (2011), to The Government Service for Land and Water Management (DLG) in Utrecht (2011), to the Mitros Housing Corporation (2013) and to the Belgian Embassy (2013).

 Patchwork model: flexible urban development